Diptonil/raging-coffee/Multithreading/README.md

 The main thread is the thread running the main method in every program.
 It is an implied thread.
 The main thread is expected to exit after all the other threads have finished running.
 Best practices may dictate that all the other threads should be first joined before the main thread is allowed to end.
+This is expected to be done in every multithreading program.

 ## Synchronization